One of the main characters of Homer's Iliad

 Throughout the story, Homer makes it clear that Achilles brings about his

 own downfall.
-The gods may make declarations, but it is Achilles' stubborn
+The gods may make declarations, but it is Achilles'

 pride that causes him so much trouble.